y10k/riser/README.md

     - Single process multi-thread
 	- Preforked multi-process multi-thread
 * To make a daemon that wil be controlled by signal(2)s
-* To separate singleton task not divided into multiple processes from server process(es) into backend service process
+* To separate the object not divided into multiple processes from server process(es) into backend service process

 This library supposes that the user is familiar with the unix process